QGEP/docs/en/installation-guide/database-initialization.rst

 .. note::

-   If the the Restore is failed and the Detail reads something like "pg_restore: [archiver] unsupported version (1.13) in file header" or in German "pg_restore: [Archivierer] nicht unterstützte Version (1.13) im Dateikopf" try updating your PostgreSQL, see https://stackoverflow.com/questions/49064209/getting-archiver-unsupported-version-1-13-in-file-header-when-running-pg-r
+   If the Restore is failed and the detail reads something like "pg_restore: [archiver] unsupported version (1.13) in file header" or in German "pg_restore: [Archivierer] nicht unterstützte Version (1.13) im Dateikopf" try updating your PostgreSQL, see https://stackoverflow.com/questions/49064209/getting-archiver-unsupported-version-1-13-in-file-header-when-running-pg-r

   * Close the Restoring-Window